darius/ichbins/Documentation.md

 the symbol `hello` is also the string `"hello"`.

 Why such a silly design?
 Because the fewer the datatypes, the less code to implement them.
-In this project for any tradeoff yielding less code, unless it would give up readability, I took it.
+In this project I'd take any tradeoff yielding less code, unless it would give up readability.
 What was given up this time, in choosing to minimize the datatypes, was more like
 writability: it became easier to screw up.
-(Of course this means *adversarial* readability suffers, but we're going to assume you trust the author.)
+(Of course this fragility hurts *adversarial* readability, but we're going to assume you trust the author.)

-Finally, a boolean value is represented as a symbol: `f` for false, `t` for true.
+Finally, for the same reason of parsimony a boolean value is represented as a symbol: `f` for false, `t` for true.

 Symbols are case-sensitive.

+## Read syntax

+Ichbins's reader doesn't support dotted pairs.
+It does expand `'foo` into `(quote foo)`.

+Strings can include escape sequences, but only `\\` and `\"` are useful.

+Even comments are not supported.
+(If desperate, you can fake them with literal strings.)

 ## Expressions